andykim123/Wine_quality_classifier/milestone_1/README.md

 * Potential difficulties faced
 * Resources used
-* Description of how to run the code in the folder 'Usage: python LogisticRegression.py <DATASET_PATH_RED> <DATASET_PATH_WHITE>' The program takes two user inputs for dataset paths of red and white wine datasets.
+* Description of how to run the code in the folder -'Usage: python LogisticRegression.py <DATASET_PATH_RED> <DATASET_PATH_WHITE>' -The program takes two user inputs for dataset paths of red and white wine datasets.